Donald Trump Considers Nancy Pelosi’s Offer To Testify In Impeachment: ‘Get Congress Focused’

-President Donald Trump tweeted that he will look into accepting Nancy Pelosi’s offer for him to testify on his own behalf at the impeachment hearings in the United States House of Representatives.
+President Donald Trump tweeted that he will look into accepting Speaker of the House Nancy Pelosi’s offer for him to testify on his own behalf at the impeachment hearings in the United States House of Representatives.
 The president laid out his reasoning for considering Pelosi’s offer even though he continues to call the investigations a “witch hunt” and a “hoax.”

-This morning, in a series of two tweets, the president tweeted about Speaker of the House Nancy Pelosi’s appearance on Sunday’s Face The Nation on CBS.
-In the disparaging and name-calling message, Trump said that Pelosi offered him the opportunity to testify before the House Intelligence Committee, and he claimed that he might be willing to testify or answer written questions under oath.
+This morning, in two tweets, the president wrote about Pelosi’s appearance on Sunday’s Face The Nation on CBS.
+In the disparaging and name-calling message, Trump said that the speaker offered him the opportunity to testify before the House Intelligence Committee, and he claimed that he might be willing to testify or answer written questions under oath.

 “Nervous Nancy Pelosi, who is petrified by her Radical Left knowing she will soon be gone (they & Fake News Media are her BOSS), suggested on Sunday’s DEFACE THE NATION that I testify about the phony Impeachment Witch Hunt.
 She also said I could do it in writing.
 Even though I did nothing wrong, and don’t like giving credibility to this No Due Process Hoax, I like the idea & will, in order to get Congress focused again, strongly consider it!”

 Trump would likely answer questions in writing instead of appearing at the hearings to address the situation in person.
-Previously, he submitted written answers to special counsel Robert Mueller during the investigation into Russia’s interference in the 2016 presidential election.
+Previously, he submitted written answers to Special Counsel Robert Mueller during the investigation into Russia’s interference in the 2016 presidential election.

-More than once last week, Trump received invitations to testify at the public hearings during the impeachment inquiry in the House of Representatives, which he’s heavily criticized both on Twitter and in public remarks.
-When it was mentioned during the hearings last week, the suggestion was met with laughter.
+More than once last week, Trump received invitations to testify at the public hearings during the impeachment inquiry, which he’s heavily criticized on Twitter and in public remarks.
+When Trump’s invitation was mentioned during the hearings last week, the suggestion was met with laughter.
 However, Time reported that Pelosi once again offered Trump the opportunity to provide “exculpatory” evidence to prove he’s innocent.

 The whistleblower sounded the alarm for an investigation, but all of the evidence has come from witnesses who saw Trump’s pressure campaign first-hand, including the President’s own words.
 We will not allow Trump to intimidate the whistleblower or any witness. #FaceTheNation pic.twitter.com/nEltHste27